-The economic impact of the non-application of the agreements can be verified in the data of the Annual Labor Cost Survey.
-The following graph shows the percentage of wages and salaries of gross total cost.
-Specifically, wages and salaries are classified taking into account whether (1) the rule governing wages is a collective agreement that has not undergone an alteration during its validity (except the signing of a new agreement) or if it is regulated in another instrument which is not an agreement, (2) if it is regulated in a collective agreement whose working conditions have been altered and (3) if the collective agreement regulating the employment relationship has been altered solely in the salary system.
-According to the data we can say that the percentage of wage costs fixed in collective agreement (only affected in wage regime) was reduced in 2012, 2013 and 2014, thus representing a lower cost of total labor costs of companies.
-The percentage of wage costs over total labor costs for firms is also reduced when the rule that regulates wages is an agreement that is altered not only in the wage system or in other different matters.
+The economic impact of the non-application of these wage agreements can be seen in data from the Annual Labour Cost Survey.
+The following graph shows the percentage of wages and salaries against the gross total cost of labour.
+Specifically, wages and salaries are classified as follows: (1) wages regulated via a collective agreement that has not undergone any alteration during its validity (except the signing of a new agreement) or wages regulated by means of another instrument that is not an agreement; (2) wages regulated via a collective agreement whose working conditions have been altered; and (3) wages regulated via a collective agreement that has been altered solely in terms of the salary provided.
+Looking at the data, we can see that the percentage of wage costs that had been set in collective agreements (which were only affected in terms of workers’ salaries) went down in 2012, 2013, and 2014, thus representing lower total labour costs for companies.
+The percentage of wage costs over total labour costs for companies also went down when wages were regulated via an agreement whose salary had been altered along with other conditions or which had been altered in other ways entirely, with no regard to the salary.

-Graph 4: Wage costs over total labor costs (%) by type of collective agreement (2013-2015).
+Graph 4: Wage costs over total labour costs (%) by type of collective agreement (2013-2015).

-Source: Own elaboration from INE.
+Source: Own elaboration with data from INE.
 Encuesta anual de coste laboral 2016.
 (Accessed 24 September 2017)

-Priority of company collective agreements: decentralisation and low salaries
+Priority given to company-level collective agreements: decentralisation and low salaries

-Another aspect of the collective bargaining system that was affected is the priority of application of collective agreements concluded at company, corporate group and networked company level at the expense of agreements concluded at higher level.
-As it has been pointed out, the preferential application of the company collective agreements cannot be altered by the rules of articulation of the collective bargaining established in the sectoral level (See Chacartegui Jávega, 2016).
+Another aspect of the collective bargaining system that was affected is the priority of application of collective agreements concluded at the company-, corporate group-, and networked company-level over agreements concluded at higher levels.
+As has been pointed out, the preferential application of company-level collective agreements cannot be altered by the rules of articulation of sectoral-level collective bargaining (see Chacartegui Jávega, 2016).

-Although the preference of application of company collective agreements is not directly related to the loss of salary, the new collective agreements signed have served to lose purchasing power.
-There is a reduction in the amount of wages in new collective agreements, facilitated by the 2012 reform, which is carried out in practice in all possible ways, namely basic salary, paid extras, salary supplements of all kinds - extra hours and shift work included -, and salary revision and updating of salary revision in case of diversion over what was originally planned (Vivero Serrano, 2016, p.
+Although giving company-level collective agreements priority is not directly related to decreases in salary, the new collective agreements signed have resulted in lost purchasing power.
+There has been a drop in the amount of wages found in new collective agreements.
+This has been facilitated by the 2012 reform and, in practice, has impacted all kinds of remuneration, namely, basic salary, paid extras and bonuses, salary supplements of all kinds (including overtime and shift work), salary revisions, and, in cases where there were diversions from original agreements, salary updates (Vivero Serrano, 2016, p.
 14).

 Indeed, the emergence of new bargaining units may be related to the evolution of wages in different economic sectors.
-As can be seen in the following graph, the value of the gross wages of workers in the service sector is 2016 (€ 25,255.40) lower than the value of 2012 (€ 26,035.08).
-In contrast, the value of gross wages of workers in the industrial sector (including the construction sector) is in 2016 (32,577.98 €) is higher than the value of 2012 (31.178.90 €) The appearance of new units of bargaining in the services sector (up to 50% in 2014) can explain the reason why wages have not recovered the pre-crisis value.
+As can be seen in the following graph, workers’ gross wages in the service sector were lower in 2016 (€ 25,255.40 EUR) than in 2012 (€ 26,035.08 EUR).
+In contrast, the value of gross wages for workers in the industrial sector (including the construction sector) was higher in 2016 (€32,577.98 EUR) than in 2012 (€31,178.90 EUR).
+The appearance of new bargaining units in the service sector (up to 50% in 2014) could explain why wages have not recovered pre-crisis levels.

 Graph 5: New bargaining units (%) and gross wage (number) by sector (2012-2016)